wickandbergamot/wickandbergamot/docs/src/integrations/exchange.md

 ## Minimum Deposit & Withdrawal Amounts

-Every deposit and withdrawal of SAFE must be greater or equal to the minimum rent-exempt balance for the account at the wallet address (a basic SAFE account holding no data), currently: 0.000890880 SAFE
+Every deposit and withdrawal of WICKANDBERGAMOT must be greater or equal to the minimum rent-exempt balance for the account at the wallet address (a basic WICKANDBERGAMOT account holding no data), currently: 0.000890880 WICKANDBERGAMOT

 Similarly, every deposit account must contain at least this balance.